Earl Caldwell (journalist): Later career and legacy

 Caldwell is writer-in-residence at the Robert C. Maynard Institute for Journalism Education in Oakland, California, where he is writing The Caldwell Journals, a serialized account of the black journalist movement spawned by the 1960s civil rights movement.
 He previously served as the Scripps Howard Endowed Chair at Hampton University.
+Caldwell also taught a summer at Columbia University's school of journalism.

 In addition to teaching, he has organized efforts to videotape/audiotape African-American journalists selected for an oral history collection.